mahat/TtestExample/README.md

 - A sample problem

 # Usage
-You can run program with TtestExample.py.
+- You can run program with TtestExample.py.
 Due to matplotlib, running can be suspended.
 You can change showPlots to False.
+- Pandas, Scipy, Matplotlib and Numpy packages are required in order to run program